 Moreover, the German Bundesbank recently reviewed the treatment of IT equipment in the German and U.S. national accounts.
 It suggested that the German real investment rate in IT equipment would look much larger if U.S. methods were used for deflation in German national accounts, so that the utilization of IT in Europe is not so far behind the U.S. as one would judge from official statistics.
+Indeed, it is enlightening that a preliminary study of German computer prices (Moch, 1999) suggests that German personal computer prices are declining as rapidly as those in the United States, which is comparable to a similar finding some time ago for France by Moreau (1996).
 The Eurostat Task Force (Eurostat, 1999) concluded that differences in methodology for measuring IT equipment could cumulate to as much as 0.2 points in the growth rate across EU countries.

-The growing importance of IT products throws into greater prominence the problems of constructing price indexes for goods and services that experience very rapid rates of technological change.
+A technical discussion of hedonic indexes and alternative methods for quality adjustment in IT price indexes is too tangential to the main purpose of this paper to include here (a survey of research on computers is Triplett, 1989).
+However, the growing importance of IT products throws into greater prominence the problems of constructing price indexes for goods and services that experience very rapid rates of technological change.

-It is clear from anecdotal and other information that computer prices are declining rapidly; that the decline occurs not just in the top-line, state-of-the-art machines, but also in low-end computers that are used primarily by households; and that the price decline is international in scope, not just in the U.S. Statistical agencies in the U.S. are increasingly using hedonic methods to cope with quality changes in electronic products, and not just in computers (as a Consumer Price Index press release earlier in the year made clear).
-To the extent that statistical agencies in other countries are not following similar strategies, the spread of IT will create growing international incompatibility in productivity statistics.
+It is clear from anecdotal and other information that computer prices are declining rapidly, that the decline occurs not just in the top-line, state-of-the-art machines, but also in low-end computers that are used primarily by households, and that the price decline is international in scope, not just in the U.S. Statistical agencies in the U.S. are increasingly using hedonic methods to cope with quality changes in electronic products, and not just